fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 4. `sleep_quality`
 5. `stress`

-### Reason
+## Reason

 These variables represent different reported dimensions related to daily well-being.

-Using multiple indicators allows the analysis to examine whether behavioral changes are associated with different aspects of self-reported well-being.
+Using multiple indicators allows the analysis to examine whether behavioural patterns are associated with different aspects of self-reported well-being rather than relying on a single measure.

-### Outcome
+## Outcome

-The five variables were retained for the statistical and ML analyses.
+The five variables were retained for the statistical analysis.

+For the machine-learning stage, these daily well-being measures were combined into a Wellbeing Index used as the prediction target.

 ---

+# 4. Participant-Level Analysis

+## Decision

+Perform the main statistical analysis separately for each participant.

+## Reason

+The central research question focuses on whether AI can learn an individual's own behavioural patterns and identify meaningful changes in relation to that individual's well-being.

+Participants can have different:

+- activity levels;
+- sleep patterns;
+- daily routines;
+- behavioural variability;
+- relationships between behaviour and well-being.

+Combining all participants into a single homogeneous pattern could therefore hide important individual differences.

+## Outcome

+The statistical analysis was performed at the participant level rather than treating all participants as one homogeneous population.

+---

-# 4. Personalized Baseline
+# 5. Personalized Behavioural Baseline

-### Decision
+## Decision

-Construct a separate behavioral baseline for each participant.
+Construct a separate behavioural baseline for each participant.

-### Reason
+## Reason

-The project is based on the principle that the same behavioral value may represent normal behavior for one person but an unusual change for another.
+The same behavioural value may represent normal behaviour for one person but an unusual change for another.

 For example, a particular number of daily steps may be normal for one participant but unusual for another.

-Therefore, a population-wide behavioral threshold was not considered sufficient for detecting individual changes.
+Therefore, a population-wide behavioural threshold was not considered sufficient for the personalized framework.

-### Implementation
+## Implementation

 For each participant, available observations were ordered chronologically.

-The first half of the participant's observations was used to establish their personal baseline.
+The first 50% of the participant's chronological observations were used to establish the personal baseline.

-Baseline statistics included:
+For each behavioural variable, the baseline included:

-* mean;
+- mean;
-* standard deviation.
+- standard deviation.

-These statistics were calculated separately for each behavioral variable.
+These statistics were calculated separately for each participant and behavioural variable.

-### Outcome
+## Outcome

-Each participant received an individual behavioral baseline.
+Each participant received an individual behavioural baseline that was used as the reference point for subsequent behavioural deviation analysis.

 ---

-# 5. Chronological 50/50 Baseline Split
+# 6. Chronological Baseline Construction

-### Decision
+## Decision

-Use a chronological **50/50 split** for baseline construction.
+Use a chronological 50/50 split for baseline construction.

-### Reason
+## Reason

-The baseline should represent the individual's earlier behavioral pattern rather than incorporating information from the future.
+The baseline should represent the individual's earlier behavioural pattern rather than incorporating information from later observations.

-A chronological split also preserves the temporal structure of the longitudinal data.
+A chronological split preserves the temporal structure of the longitudinal data and avoids using future observations to define the earlier personal reference pattern.

-### Implementation
+## Implementation

 For each participant:

-* the earlier 50% of observations formed the baseline period;
-* the later 50% formed the analysis period.

 ```text
 Earlier 50% of observations